 I love their expressions.

 Inside the temple grounds you can buy little pieces of gold leaf to stick to statues of Buddha.
 People did that and then prayed.
-There were a bunch of people kneeling in front of these statues.

 The main attraction at this Wat was Thailand's largest reclining Buddha.
 To get into the building he is in, you have to remove your shoes.
 They had a bunch of cubbies to put them in.